Telemetry

 as well.

-The rXg can also receive telemetry data from the RUCKUS Virtual Smart Zone via MQTT (Message Queuing Telemetry Transport).
+The rXg can receive telemetry data from the RUCKUS Virtual Smart Zone via the MQTT (Message Queuing Telemetry Transport) protocol.

 rXg Setup

-Scroll down to the RUCKUS section and create a telemetry_username
+Scroll down to the RUCKUS section of the WLAN Controller profile and populate telemetry_username

 and telemetry_password